 - Potential insect pests Beetles, Mites

 - Potential diseases Viruses

 Cherry trees are beautiful to have as woody ornamentals in a backyard because of their stunning flowers in the spring and their red leaves in autumn.
-However, the advantage of cultivating a cherry tree is being able to enjoy its delicious fruits, as well as its many health benefits.
+However, the advantage of cultivating a cherry tree is being able to enjoy its delicious fruits as well as their many health benefits.

 Cherry trees grow best in a loose, well-drained soil with a neutral to acidic pH.

 They require full sun, moist conditions, and cold exposure in order to break dormancy, but once flowered, they will not resist temperatures as low as 30°F (-2°C).

 Cherry trees typically grow on the edge of woodland areas, with plenty of room.
 The trees can grow up to 80 feet (25 m) in height and spread to the sides, so at least 22 feet (7 m) of space is needed between each plant.

 Cherry trees should be pruned thoroughly during the first year only, as soon as the trees lose all of their leaves.
 During following years, is best to only prune them lightly.

 They need to be protected from several plagues and infestations, including mites, flies, beetles, and the cherry mottle leaf virus.